 If thieves could pass on good title to stolen goods, there would be a hugely increased traffic in stolen property; that would be unacceptable.
-In such a case, the owner can get her property back from whomever the thief sold it to in an action called replevin15 (an action to recover personal property unlawfully taken).
+In such a case, the owner can get her property back from whomever the thief sold it to in an action called replevin (an action to recover personal property unlawfully taken).
 On the other hand, when a buyer in good faith buys goods from an apparently reputable seller, she reasonably expects to get good title, and that expectation cannot be dashed with impunity without faith in the market being undermined.
 Therefore, as between two innocent parties, sometimes the original owner does lose, on the theory that (1) that person is better able to avoid the problem than the downstream buyer, who had absolutely no control over the situation, and (2) faith in commercial transactions would be undermined by allowing original owners to claw back their property under all circumstances.

-^{15.} An action to recover possession of goods wrongfully held.
+15. An action to recover possession of goods wrongfully held.

 So the basic legal policy that a person cannot pass on better title than he had is subject to a number of exceptions.
-In Chapter 22 "Secured Transactions and Suretyship", for instance, we examine how a buyer in the ordinary course of business is allowed to purchase goods free of security interests that the seller has given to creditors.
+In Chapter 24 "Holder in Due Course and Defenses", for instance, we discuss how certain purchasers of commercial paper ("holders in due course") will obtain greater rights than the sellers possessed.
+And in Chapter 28 "Secured Transactions and Suretyship", we examine how a buyer in the ordinary course of business is allowed to purchase goods free of security interests that the seller has given to creditors.
 Likewise, the law governing the sale of goods contains exceptions to the basic legal policy.
 These usually fall within one of two categories: sellers with voidable title and entrustment.